Federal Work Study Employment Policy

-Graduate students must be "Classified" or "Conditionally Classified" in a master's program offered by the university and must be in a continuous enrollment program.
+Graduate students in a master's program offered by the university must be in a continuous enrollment program.
 All students must maintain satisfactory academic progress as defined by the Financial Aid Office in order to continue Work Study employment.

-It is the responsibility of the employing department to verify that the student maintains minimum units enrollment to retain eligibility for Work Study employment.
+It is the responsibility of the employing department to verify that the student maintains minimum unit enrollment to retain eligibility for Work Study employment.

-The following student classifications are ineligible to participate in the Federal Work Study program: Students enrolled through the College of Extended and Global Education (CEGE) and Open University, International and DACA students.
+The following student classifications are ineligible to participate in the Federal Work Study program: Students enrolled through the College of Extended and Global Education (CEGE) and Open University, International and undocumented students.

 The Work Study student period of eligibility may not exceed the award period.
 Generally, this means the academic year beginning after July 1 and ending June 30, unless the student is enrolled for less than the entire year.
 The period of eligibility ends when one of the following occurs:

 - the student earns the authorized Work Study amount designated on the official Financial Aid Award Notification;